Particular/docs.particular.net/samples/servicecontrol/adapter-rabbitmq-different-topologies/sample.md

 ## Running the project

  1. Start the projects: Adapter, Sales and Shipping (right-click on the project, select the `Debug > Start new instance` option).
-Make sure the adapter starts first because on start-up it creates a queue that is used for heartbeats.
+Ensure the adapter starts first because on start-up it creates a queue that is used for heartbeats.
  1. Open ServicePulse (by default it's available at `http://localhost:9090/#/dashboard`) and select the Endpoints Overview. `Samples.ServiceControl.RabbitMQAdapter.Shipping` endpoint should be visible in the Active Endpoints tab as it has the Heartbeats plugin installed.
  1. Go to the Sales console and press `o` to send a message.
  1. Notice the Sales endpoint receives its own message and successfully processes it.